sstefan90/wake-work-detector/README.md

 This project involved manually collecting data for wake word detection, preprocessing said data, training a custom built CNN model architecture for binary classification, and deploying the model on an Android device.

 ### utils.py
-contains the code for (1) collecting the audio data from the computer microphone (200 positive samples, 1000 negative samples), (2) data augmentation techniques including frequency and time shifting/masking, aas well as pitch shift.
-This file contains the method that creates the DataLoader for our model training.
+contains the code for (1) collecting the audio data from the computer microphone (200 positive samples, 1000 negative samples), (2) data augmentation techniques including frequency and time shifting/masking, as well as pitch shift, and (3) code to create, for each training example, a melspectrogram normalized to decibel scale.
+This file also contains the method that creates the DataLoader for our model training.

+### data_exploration.ipynb
+Before training the model, data was explored and analyzed to understand what preprocessing techiques would work best.
+This investigation uncovered that at the beginning 100-200ms of each positive label audio file, the word "go" was audible.
+This is understandable, as "go" was the cue for the data provider to utter the wakeword during the data collection process.
+Because of this, I have stripped the first 300ms of each audio recording in the dataset.

 ### cnn.py
 this file contains the implementation and training of the CNN model.
 Hyperparameter search was conducted by running model training with a grid search to find optimal parameters for learning rate, weight decay, label weights, etc.